-While you’re on foot, you might also want to consider that the highest rate of pedestrian deaths (about 2/3rds) happen in congested urban areas.
+While you’re on foot, you might also want to consider that the highest rate of pedestrian deaths (about two-thirds) happen in congested urban areas.
 Makes sense, since there are more cars and more pedestrians in cities.
 But country dwellers beware: the ratio of pedestrian deaths to injuries is greater on rural roads because the vehicles tend to be traveling faster.

 Not surprisingly, these run-ins tend to happen most often on Fridays and Saturdays after dark.
 And while drivers are frequently to blame, pedestrians often invite disaster by wearing dark clothing, jaywalking and walking while intoxicated or distracted.